communitypoweredbydlot/community-website/content/en/JoinOurTeam.md

 **Attributions**

 * Develop objectives and design research projects and proposals;
-* Formulate and conduct scientific research methodology (survey, observation, interviews, focus groups, experiments, secondary data analysis / archival study;
+* Formulate and conduct scientific research methodology (survey, observation, interviews, focus groups, experiments, secondary data analysis / archival study);
 * Replicate, evaluate, and refine research strategies and approaches and recommend improvements;
 * Test, customize, and implement new methods and procedures;
 * Propose techniques to improve research quality;
-* Contribute to and write research findings for publications, papers, presentations, grants, and other documents.
+* Contribute to and write research findings for publications, papers, presentations and other documents.

 </br>